carpentries-incubator/better-research-software/episodes/01-introduction.md

 - If these files were emailed to you, or sent on a chat platform, or handed to you on a memory stick, how easy would it be to find them again in 6 months, or 3 years?
 - Can you understand the code?
 Does it make sense to you?
 - Could you run the code on your platform/operating system (is there documentation that covers installation instructions)?
 What programs or libraries do you need to install to make it work (and which versions)?
 Are these commonly used tools in your field?
-- Are you allowed to use the code in your own research?
-If you did, would your collaborators expect credit in some form (paper authorship, citation or acknowledgement)?
-Are you allowed to edit the files?
-Publish them?
-Share them with others?
+- Are you allowed to reuse this code in your own work?
+If you did, would the owner expect credit in some form (paper authorship, citation or acknowledgement)?
+Are you allowed to modify the files or share them with others?
 - Is the code written in a way that allows you to easily modify or extend it?
-How easy would it be to change its parameters to calculate a different statistic, or run on a different input file?
+How easy would it be to change its parameters to calculate a different statistic, or run the analysis on a different input file?

 :::